-The revenue required to meet the proposals contained in this five year plan will increase prices by 9.4% real for each year of the period.
-Prices have been allocated to meet long term sustainability of the business, where the percentage revenue collected for both water and wastewater remains consistent each year.
-This percentage allocation has been based on 2004/2005, prior to large capital expenditures for both water and wastewater infrastructure.
+The revenue required to meet the proposals contained in this five year plan will increase prices by 7.1% real for each year of the period.
+Prices have been allocated to meet long term sustainability of the business, The price increase has been applied to both water and wastewater services determined on the 2004/2005 revenue base.
+The percentage allocation uses the 2004/2005 base as it preceded large capital expenditures in both water and wastewater infrastructure.
 A relatively neutral price allocation for water and wastewater is maintained using this 2004/2005 base.